urqw/UrqW/README.md

 ## Heading towards the new release

-In 2025, active development of the project was resumed with the planned version number 1.1.
+Version 1.1 is in development with significant fixes and improvements (see [CHANGELOG.md](CHANGELOG.md)).

+Key tasks on the way to the new release:

-* Adding new functionality (in development until the end of 2025)
+* Stabilization of functionality (in testing)
-* Preparing new documentation (in development until the end of 2025)
+* Preparing new documentation (in development)
-* Stabilization of functionality and documentation (after completion of development  and preparation in early 2026)
 * Adding new user interface localizations (at any time as ready)

-Depending on circumstances, deadlines may change.

 However, the master branch always contains a stable enough version to be usable.